8itCat/Discord-Sur/README.md

 4) Run `discord`
 5) Enable the theme in Settings

+# Disclaimer !!IMPORTANT!!
+Do ***NOT*** use this with light mode.
+I am not responsible for any blindness caused by my theme on light mode.
+Please spare yourself the trouble ;)

 # Credits
  - @PlusInsta for the original theme.
 Link to his Discord+ repo: https://github.com/PlusInsta/discord-plus
  - u/aabirkashif for the Big Sur wallpaper!
 Nice job!